 Inverted Nipple Correction

 Inverted nipple correction is a procedure that corrects bilateral or unilateral inverted nipples.
-There are several different grades of inverted nipples, ranging from a nipple that can sometimes erect itself as result of certain stimulation to nipples that are fully inverted at all times.
+There are various grades of inverted nipples.
+Some nipples can erect themselves with stimulation, while others remain inverted at all times.
 Inverted nipples are often congenital in nature, meaning that they have been present from birth or become noticeable around the time of puberty.
-On the other hand, rare causes include breastfeeding, pregnancy, breast infections, weight gain, or weight loss.
+On the other hand, less common causes include breastfeeding, pregnancy, breast infections, weight gain, or weight loss.

-Inverted nipple correction can be done on its own or together with another breast procedure.
+Dr. Behmand can perform inverted nipple correction either independently or with another breast procedure.
 Many patients will combine inverted nipple correction with another procedure to optimize their recovery time.
-Often, breast augmentation surgery, when performed concurrently, will improve the success of inverted nipple correction.
+Typically, breast augmentation surgery, when performed concurrently, will improve the success of inverted nipple correction.
 Patients who wish to breastfeed in the future should refrain from having inverted nipple correction surgery, as this might impair the ability to breastfeed.

 The Inverted Nipple Correction Procedure

-The inverted nipple correction procedure typically takes 1 hour unless it is combined with another procedure.
-It will be performed at our private surgery center as an outpatient procedure, and in some circumstances it can be completed using local anesthesia.
+The inverted nipple correction procedure typically takes 1 hour.
+Dr. Behmand performs it at our private surgery center as an outpatient procedure.
+In some cases, he uses local anesthesia.

 During the operation, Dr. Ramin Behmand will release the deep attachments that pull in the inverted nipple.
 These may include milk ducts and other tissue bands that are too short to allow the nipple to protrude naturally.
-The nipple is brought out into a normal position and the tissue void beneath it is filled by reconstructing and filling the supportive tissue.
-Scars are typically minimal, and they are often imperceptible once complete healing has taken place and the scar has faded.
+Dr. Behmand brings the nipple into a normal position, and fills the tissue void beneath it by reconstructing the space with supportive tissue.
+Scars are typically minimal, and they are often imperceptible once complete healing has taken place.

 Recovery From Inverted Nipple Correction

-Recovery from inverted nipple correction is often fairly easy.
-We will ask that patients take at least 2 days off of work to rest and relax, unless they plan to combine this with another procedure, in which case recovery may be longer.
-Prior to surgery, we will provide patients with post-operative instructions to follow.
+Recovery from inverted nipple correction is typically fairly easy.
+We will ask that patients take at least 2 days off work to rest and relax, unless they plan to combine this with another procedure, in which case recovery may be longer.
+Before surgery, we will provide patients with post-operative instructions to follow.

-In most cases, a special dressing will be placed on the nipples, which will be left on until the first follow-up appointment.
-It is important to note significant changes, swelling, or discomfort during recovery; however, there is not much patients will be required to do aside from allowing the body to heal.
+In most cases, we place a special dressing on the nipples, and it remains in place until the first follow-up appointment.
+It is important to note significant changes, swelling, or discomfort during recovery.
+During this period, rest, refrain from physical activities, and allow your body to heal.